 If you need to talk with another trans identifying individual, call the Trans Lifeline at 877-565-8860.

 These statistics can seem scary, even overwhelming.
 But we can all do our part to prevent suicide.
 Learn how to recognize the warning signs that someone may be at risk for suicide.
 Don’t be afraid to ask someone you’re worried about if they’re struggling with suicide.
-Asking doesn’t plant the idea in their head; instead, it opens up the conversation and decreases the stigma around suicide.
-Instead, we must open up the conversation about suicide (and mental health in general) in order to support those who are struggling and those who are in recovery.
+Asking doesn’t plant the idea in their head.
+Rather, it opens up the conversation and decreases the stigma around suicide.
+In order to decrease the rate of suicide in the US, we must open up the conversation about suicide (and mental health in general) in order to support those who are struggling and those who are in recovery.